How to Raise Extra Cash For Seattle’s Property Tax Increase

-Go through your bank statements and write down the different categories that you’re spending money on in the previous year.
+Go through your bank statements and highlight the different categories that you’re spending money on in the previous year.
+Some banking apps may even have this feature already built in.
 Then, add up the money you’re spending in each category.
-Is there anything you can give up, at least for a little while, to shift what you’re spending your money on?
+Is there anything you can give up to shift what you’re spending your money on?

 Some people find that financial management apps such as Mint, help keep things organized and simple without too much work.
 Whatever you use, the point is to identify spending habits that you can either put on pause for a while or give up altogether.

 2. Find Out If You Qualify for Property Tax Exemption

 In some cases, you may be able to forgo paying property taxes altogether.
 Depending on your personal and financial situation, you might be able to apply for property tax exemption.
 In this case you won’t have to worry about paying the new bill.

 To qualify, you must fall into one of the following categories according to the Washington Department of Revenue:

 - A widow or a widower of a veteran who died as a result of a service-connected disability or was rated 100% disabled by VA for 10 years prior to death or was a former POW and rated 100% disabled for 1 year prior to death or died in active duty or training status

 - Homeowners with a combined disposable income of $57,000 or less

 - At least 60 years old or older by December 31 of the year of application or retired from regular gainful employment by reason of disability

 - Qualifying organizations conducting an activity specifically identified in Chapter 84.36 of the Revised Code of Washington.